-Figure 1.14 | The observed emergence of changes in temperature.
-(Top left) The total change in temperature estimated for 2020 relative to 1850-1900 (following Hawkins et al., 2020), showing the largest warming occurring in the Arctic.
-(Top right) The amplitude of estimated year-to-year variations in temperature.
-(Middle left) The ratio of the observed total change in temperature and the amplitude of temperature variability (the 'signal-to-noise (S/N) ratio'), showing that the warming is most apparent in the tropical regions (also see FAQ 1.2).
-(Middle right) The global warming level at which the change in local temperature becomes larger than the local year-to-year variability.
-The bottom panels show time series of observed annual mean surface air temperatures over land in various example regions, as indicated by the boxes in the top-left panel.
-The 1 and 2 standard deviations (σ) of estimated year-to-year variations for that region are shown by the pink shaded bands.
+Figure 1.14: The observed emergence of changes in temperature.
+Top left: the total change in temperature estimated for 2020 relative to 1850-1900 (following Hawkins et al. 2020), showing the largest warming in the Arctic.
+Top right: the amplitude of estimated year-to-year variations in temperature.
+Middle left: the ratio of the observed total change in temperature and the amplitude of temperature variability (the 'signal-to-noise (S/N) ratio'), showing that the warming is most apparent in the tropical regions (also see FAQ1.2).
+Middle right: the global warming level at which the change in local temperature becomes larger than the local year-to-year variability.
+The bottom panels show time series of observed annual mean surface air temperatures over land in various example regions, as indicated as boxes in the top left panel.
+The 1 and 2 standard deviations of estimated year-to-year variations for that region are shown by the pink shaded bands.
 Observed temperature data from Berkeley Earth (Rohde and Hausfather, 2020).
 Further details on data sources and processing are available in the chapter data table (Table 1.SM.1).